-A further description of our responsibilities for the audit of the financial statements is located on the Financial Reporting Council's website at:
+A further description of our responsibilities is available on the Financial Reporting Council's website at www.frc.org.uk/auditorsresponsibilities.

-www.frc.org.uk/auditorsresponsibilities.

 This description forms part of our auditor's report.

 Use of our report

 This report is made solely to the Governors, as a body.
 Our audit work has been undertaken so that we might state to the governors those matters we are required to state to them in an auditor's report and for no other purpose.
 To the fullest extent permitted by law, we do not accept or assume responsibility to anyone other than the University and the Governors as a body, for our audit work, for this report, or for the opinions we have formed.